langur

 New file permissions, if not passed, default to the file permissions mode, which defaults to 664 (in base 8).
 In langur, you would write this as 8x664 (NOT 0664 or 664, which would give the wrong number (as base 10)).

-appends STRING to given file; creates file if it doesn't exist
+appends content string to given file; creates file if it doesn't exist

 see also writefile()